-Each woman's experience with chemotherapy's side effects is different, partly due to differences among drugs and dosages and partly due to the body's unique reaction to these medicines.
+Chemotherapy's side effects are different for everyone, due to differences among drugs and dosages and to the body's unique reaction to these medicines.
 Most side effects are temporary and subside once treatment is finished.
 But in some cases, chemotherapy can have long-term or even permanent effects.

 Short-term side effects